Skip to main content

 What is a lone worker?

-According to Berg Insight, there are 53 million lone workers in Canada, the United States and Europe combined – about 15 percent of the overall workforce!
+According to Berg Insight, there are 53 million lone workers in Canada, the United States, and Europe combined – about 15 percent of the overall workforce!

 The Health and Safety Executive defines lone workers as those who work by themselves without close or direct supervision.
-Lone workers aren’t necessarily physically alone, they might just be in a separate location to the rest of their team or their manager.
+Lone workers aren’t necessarily physically alone, they might just be in a separate location from the rest of their team or their manager.
 According to Guardian24, lone workers include those who:

 Work mobile